-Cherub and Seraphim, unbodied forms. the messengers of fate, his dread command await: of swifter flight, and subtler frame, than lightning's winged flame,
+Cherub and Seraphim, unbodied forms, the messengers of fate, his dread command await: of swifter flight, and subtler frame, than lightning's winged flame, they ride on whirlwinds, directing the storms.

 Up the dreadful steep ascending.
 While for fame and love contending, sought I thee, my glorious prize.
 And now happy in the blessing, Thee, my sweetest joy, possessing, other honours I despise.
 Up the dreadful... da capo 4.
 Recitative IPHIS